Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Related Work

 \subsection{Graph Convolutional Networks}

-Researchers have proposed to tackle object recognition problem via a graph to exploit complex relations between entities.
-Let $\mathcal{G} = (\mathcal{V}, \mathcal{A}, Z)$ denote a graph, where $\mathcal{V}$ denotes the set of $N$ nodes and $\mathcal{A}$ is the adjacency matrix of the graph, which represents connection relation between edges. $Z \in \mathbb{R}^{N \times d}$ is a matrix that encodes node features, and $Z_i$ describes the attribute feature associated with node $i$.
+Researchers have proposed to tackle object recognition problem via a graph to exploit complex relations between entities \cite{chen2019multi-label,gao2019graph,liu2019independence,vashishth2019composition-based,velickovic2017graph}.
+Let $\mathcal{G} = (\mathcal{V}, \mathcal{A}, Z)$ denote a graph, where $\mathcal{V}$ denotes the set of $N$ nodes and $\mathcal{A}$ is the adjacency matrix of the graph, which represents connection relations between edges. $Z \in \mathbb{R}^{N \times d}$ is a matrix that encodes node features, and $Z_i$ describes the attribute feature associated with node $i$.
 To extend powerful convolutional neural network (CNN) to deal with graph-structured data, Bruna \textit{et al.} \cite{bruna2013spectral} model convolutional operation in the Fourier domain by computing the eigen-decomposition of the graph Laplacian, resulting in a heavy computation burden.
-Kipf \textit{et al.} \cite{kipf2016semi-supervised} propose graph convolutional networks (GCN) to simplify the previous methods via a localized first-order approximation of spectral graph convolutions.
-Actually, the relations between objects are much complex in many applications.
-To encode high-order data correlation, Raman \textit{et al.} \cite{raman2017hypergraph} propose a hyper graph neural network by extending simple graph to hyper graph whose edge links more than two nodes.
+Kipf \textit{et al.} \cite{kipf2016semi-supervised} propose graph convolutional networks (GCN) to simplify previous methods via a localized first-order approximation of spectral graph convolutions.
+Actually, the relations between objects are more complex in many applications.
+To encode high-order data correlation, Raman \textit{et al.} \cite{raman2017hypergraph} propose a hypergraph neural network by extending a simple graph to a hypergraph whose edge links more than two nodes.
 Recently, graph is used to deal with ZSL.
 Kato \textit{et al.} \cite{kato2018compositional} propose to compose classifiers for verb-noun pairs with GCN to recognize unseen human-object interactions.
 Wang \textit{et al.} \cite{wang2018zero-shot} use semantic embeddings of a category and knowledge graph encoding the relation of a novel category to familiar categories to predict object classes.